 Like every material object, human life also has an “economic value”.
 It varies from person to person depends on their individual profile.
 But, in India most of us have not realized or calculated our own value.
 Human life value is becoming more and more familiar to us with the rapid growth of insurance sector.
 As the competition in the insurance industry is very high, the insurance companies are using Human Life Value as one of the marketing tool.
+Get to know the human life value concept below:

 In short, Human Life Value is the present value of the total income of the individual, which is lost to the family in the event of his untimely death.